TheCyberLocal/STRling/bindings/javascript/docs/strling_docs.md

 // But some methods take an unknown number of parameters and can't distinguish the range.
 // For example, s.merge(simply.letter(), simply.digit(), 1, 2). <==== INVALID

-// However, all methods allow setting the range by externally invoking unless otherwise specified.
+// However, all methods allow setting the range using the rep method unless otherwise specified.
-// For example, simply.letter()(1, 2) is the same as simply.letter(1, 2).
+// For example, simply.letter().rep(1, 2) is the same as simply.letter(1, 2).

 // This external invocation may seem useless, but it can solve our earlier issue.
 // For example, s.merge(simply.letter(), simply.digit()).rep(1, 2). <==== VALID

-// Notice for all functions (where repetition is valid) we can invoke the range outside the parameters,
+// Notice for all functions (where repetition is valid) we can use the rep method,
 // but it is primarily useful for functions with an unknown number of parameters.